Hilbert Space Methods for Reduced-Rank Gaussian Process Regression: Approximating the Covariance Function

 \subsection{Spectral Densities of Homogeneous and Isotropic Gaussian Processes}

 In this work it is assumed that the covariance function is homogeneous (stationary), which means that the covariance function $k(\vect{x},\vect{x}')$ is actually a function of $\vect{r} = \vect{x} - \vect{x}'$ only.
-This means that the covariance structure of the model function $f(\vect{x})$ is the same regardless of the absolute position in the input space \citep[\cf][]{Rasmussen+Williams:2006}.
+This means that the covariance structure of the model function $f(\vect{x})$ is the same regardless of the absolute position in the input space \citep[\cf][Ch.~4]{Rasmussen+Williams:2006}.
 In this case the covariance function can be equivalently represented in terms of the spectral density.
-This results from the \emph{Bochner's theorem} \citep[see, \eg,][]{Akhiezer+Glazman:1993, DaPrato:1992} which states that an arbitrary positive definite function $k(\vect{r})$ can be represented as
+This results from the \emph{Bochner's theorem} \citep[see, \eg,][]{Akhiezer+Glazman:1993, DaPrato:1992} which states that a bounded continuous positive definite function $k(\vect{r})$ can be represented as

 where $\mu$ is a positive measure.